-Data integrity is a hot topic in 2018 and for good reason.
-Pharmaceutical and biotech companies produce an enormous amount of experimental R&D data.
+Data integrity is a hot topic as we move into 2019 and for good reason.
+Pharma and biotech companies produce an enormous amount of experimental R&D data.
 The sheer volume and complexity of the data makes managing this critical asset challenging.
 Leading companies are thus investing heavily in initiatives aimed at more effectively managing experimental data across its full lifecycle in hopes of driving the innovation necessary to stay competitive and ensure data integrity.

 The FDA has been stepping up its efforts to evaluate data integrity issues within the pharmaceutical industry due to a growing trend of observed data integrity violations.
 While the Quality Control laboratory has historically been the main focus of inspections, R&D laboratories, clinical research efforts and batch records in production are now also starting to come under regulatory data integrity scrutiny.

 In 2012, a group of pharmaceutical and biotechnology companies came together to form the Allotrope Foundation to pool their collective resources to develop a solution to the data integrity and data management issues plaguing the industry.
 We will discuss how the Allotrope Framework – an advanced data architecture that harmonizes the collection, exchange, and management of experimental laboratory data over its complete lifecycle – can be utilized to improve both data management and data integrity.
 The overall methodology implemented in the Allotrope Framework is very much applicable to other industries.